Mediahuis Ireland: The O'Brien and Desmond years

 In May 2012, Irish entrepreneur Denis O'Brien held a 29.9% stake in the company, making him the largest shareholder at the time.
-This compared to O'Reilly's family stake of around 13% (June 2012).
+This compares to O'Reilly's family stake of around 13% (June 2012).
 Five per cent of the holding company was held by Clear Channel Communications, transferred in return for control of a South African outdoor advertising firm.

-On 26 April 2013, INM announced it had concluded a deal with its bankers to exchange part of its debt for up to 20 percent of equity.
+On 26 April 2013, INM announced it had concluded a deal with its bankers to exchange part of its debt for up to 20 per cent of equity.
 The deal was subject to the sale of its South African newspapers, a reduction in staff levels of 10%, a capital raising, and the restructuring of the company's pension plan.

 2019 change of ownership

 In 2019, it was reported that INM was up for sale.
 According to reports, suitors include Schibsted, Sanoma Media and a private equity firm.

 In April 2019, it was reported that INM had accepted an ownership bid of €145.6 million from Belgian media group Mediahuis.
 The offer was subject to acceptance by shareholders at an EGM, competition authority approval and government approval.

-In May 2019, Mediahuis increased their stake to 29.9%.
+In May 2019, Mediahuis increased its stake to 29.9%.

 An EGM held on 26 June 2019 approved the Mediahuis offer.

-On 10 June 2019, the CCPC, who are the Irish competition authority, approved the acquisition.
+On 10 June 2019, the CCPC, which is the Irish competition authority, approved the acquisition.

 On 28 June 2019, the acquisition received approval of shareholders.
 The acquisition was then subject to the approval of the Minister for Communications and the sanction of the High Court, as it was executed by way of a scheme of arrangement.

 On 16 July 2019, it was announced that the court hearing would be on 30 July 2019.

 On 29 July 2019, Richard Bruton, the Minister for Communications, "unconditionally" cleared the proposed deal.

 On 30 July 2019, court approval was received for the deal.
 Trading of INM shares on Euronext Dublin (formerly the Irish Stock Exchange) and the London Stock Exchange was suspended, with the cancellation of shares taking effect on 1 August.
-INM was then re-regisrered as a private limited company.
+INM was then re-registered as a private limited company.
 The process to buy up all of INM's outstanding shares from around 7,000 shareholders took place until the end of August 2019.